Tick mattress: Stuffings

 Straw and hay are cheap and abundant stuffings.
 The chaff of a local grain, be it rice chaff or oat chaff, is softer but less abundant.
 Reeds, bracken, seaweed, and esparto grass have also been used.
 Horsehair and flock make for firmer beds.
 Rags have also been used.

 Before recycled cotton cloth was widely available in Japan, commoners slept upon kami busuma, stitched crinkled paper stuffed with fibers from beaten dry straw, cattails, or silk waste, on top of mushiro straw floor mats.
-Cotton was introduced from Korea in the 15th century, but did not become widely available throughout Japan until the mid-eighteenth; commoners continued to rely on wild and cultivated bast fibers.
+Cotton was introduced from Korea in the 15th century but did not become widely available throughout Japan until the mid-eighteenth; commoners continued to rely on wild and cultivated bast fibers.
 Later, futon ticks were made with patchwork recycled cotton, quilted together and filled with bast fiber.
 Later still, they were filled with cotton, mattresses and coverlets both.
 Wool and synthetics are now also used.

 Leaves can be used to fill ticks; they vary in quality by species and time of year.
-Chestnut-leaves are prone to rustle, and were therefore called parliament-beds in 17th-century France.
+Chestnut leaves are prone to rustling and were called parliament beds in 17th-century France.
 Beech leaves were a quieter stuffing; if harvested in autumn before they were "much frostbitten", stayed soft and loose and did not become musty for seven or eight years, far longer than straw.
-Beech-leaf beds were also said to smell of green tea and crackle slightly, and be as soft an elastic as maize-husk beds.
+Beech-leaf beds were also said to smell of green tea and crackle slightly, and be as soft as elastic as maize-husk beds.

-Swapping out the stuffing was often done seasonally, as materials became available.
-Travellers might carry ticks, but not the stuffing, buying whatever filling was cheap locally.
+Swapping out the stuffing was often done as materials became available seasonally.
+Travelers might carry ticks, but not the stuffing, buying whatever filling was cheap locally.

-For expensive fillings, like feathers, the feathers would outlast the tick, and be transferred into a new tick when they began to poke through old one.
-Featherbeds may be washed intact, or feathers and tick can be cleaned separately.
+For expensive fillings, like feathers, the feathers would outlast the tick and be transferred into a new one when they poked through the old one.
+Featherbeds may be washed intact, or feathers and ticks can be cleaned separately.
 Since featherbeds were historically very valuable, and the feathers often took years to collect, they were not simply discarded and replaced.
 Indeed, they were taken along by migrants and mentioned in wills.
 Featherbeds were often made with feathers saved from poultry plucked for eating (servants were often allowed to keep the feathers they plucked).
 It took about 50 lb to fill a tick.
 Goose and duck feathers were most valued (chicken feathers were undesirable), and down was softer and more valuable than other feathers.

 Tufting and quilting

 To hold the filling in place, either sturdy individual securing stitches can be made through the tick and the filling (tufting), or the mattress can be quilted with lines of stitches.
 Both techniques are also used decoratively.

 Individual tufting stitches for stronger materials and harder fillings are made with a stronger thread or twine.
-An extra-long upholstery needle may be needed to pass the thread through the tick easily.
-Sometimes the stitches are finished with buttons on each side (often covered buttons).
+An extra-long upholstery needle may be needed to easily pass the thread through the tick.
+Sometimes, the stitches are finished with buttons on each side (often covered buttons).

 Mattress quilting is done in a variety of patterns.
 Denser stitching makes the mattress firmer.